When to visit the vet?

 Causes

 A common cause of nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. dermatoses is sunburn.
 Dogs with light skin or little pigmentation are particularly at risk.
-The UV radiation can damage the skin, leading to redness, peeling, and long-term damage, including the development of skin cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
+UV radiation can damage the skin, leading to redness, peeling, and long-term damage, including the development of skin cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
 Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas..

 Autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. such as lupus erythematosus or pemphigus are also known to cause nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. dermatoses.
-These diseases cause the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. to attack its own skin cells, leading to inflammatory conditions and ulcerations.
+These conditions cause the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. to attack its own skin cells, leading to Inflammatory conditions and ulcerations.

 Symptoms

 The symptoms of nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. dermatoses can vary depending on the cause, but common signs include redness, swelling, and Crusts on the nasalNasal refers to the nose and nasal cavities.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. dermatoses can vary depending on the cause, but common signs include redness, Swelling, and Crusts on the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. skin.
 In some cases, blistering or ulcerations may also occur, which can be painful or itchy.

 Another symptom is the loss of pigmentation, which is particularly noticeable in dogs with dark nose color.
 The affected skin may appear lighter or even white.